MicroEJ/docs/SDK6UserGuide/troubleshooting.rst

             project :

-First, check that either the requested plugin or module exists in your repository.
+First, check that either the requested plugin or module exists in the listed repositories.

 - If the plugin or module does not exist,